Saturday, November 07, 2009

 Consultative Selling

-I was recently introduced to Neil Rackham's book SPIN Selling by a sales executive in my company, a man with a very large girth.
+I was recently introduced to Neil Rackham's book, SPIN Selling by a successful sales executive in my company, a man with a very large girth.
 A man who's belly is so large it proceeds him in his sales calls by at least half and hour and nearly wraps up the business before the rest of him arrives.
-He is not an ordinary individual by any means, but an achiever, and a man of character and integrity, and a man who wears his prominent abdomen with grandeur, not unlike my celebrated pastor Doug Wilson.
-I'm positive that he's proud of the fact that it stands out.
+He is not an ordinary individual by any means, but a person of character, who wears his prominent abdomen with grandeur, not unlike my celebrated pastor Doug Wilson.
+I'm sure he's proud that it stands out.
 Why hinder such a successful protuberance?

 He began his presentation on SPIN selling by saying that everything we have learned about selling was bunk.
-Asking open ended questions, using closing tactics, "always be closing," all nonsense, at least when we get to the big opportunities in business, the sales that really matter.
-He sited research.
-What research I don't know, because I haven't read the book myself yet, but apparently it has been demonstrated by scientific observation of salespeople, that when selling small ticket items, like pest control services or cleaning brushes or cell phones, frequent closing does lead to success.
+Asking "open-ended" questions, using closing tactics, "always be closing," all nonsense, at least when we get to the big opportunities in business, the sales that really matter.
+It has been demonstrated, he said, by scientific observation of salespeople that when selling small ticket items, like pest control services or cleaning brushes or cell phones, frequent closing does lead to success.
 It prompts buyers to think of objections, which can be answered.
-However, when dealing with big ticket items and expensive ongoing services, which occur often B to B, success decreases with use of these tactics.
+However, when dealing with big ticket items and expensive ongoing services, which occur often in B to B, success decreases with use of these "tactics."

 Okay, that might not be too surprising.
 You wouldn't ask a woman the first day you meet her if she would like to be married at 3 pm, Saturday, and then continue to ask each time you see her.
 "Oh, by the way, would Tuesday at 5 work for you then?
 Is there a conflict?
 Oh, I see.
 Oh, you want to be married in Death Valley, Nevada, Friday at five?
 Okay see you then!"
 But how does one in fact lead another person to a certain decision, to chose something beneficial for them, something that they need, but just don't know yet?
 Rackham says you just have to ask people a lot of questions.
 You have to really, honestly care about them enough to take your mind off of your presentation, your features, your benefits and begin to understand their needs so that you can either custom tailor your solutions for them or, in the event that your product is not right for them, find one that is or just not sell it.